 Tears have a deep meaning and often resonate stress, anger and sadness.
 But what do these repeated tears reveal?
 Hypersensitivity?
 Poor emotional management?
 Depression?
 Is it such a bad thing to burst into tears at the slightest opportunity?
 Crying often, even every day, can be difficult to deal with.
-Crying at work or in public, for example, can be mortifying, shameful, and our tears quickly become a handicap.
-How do you manage when tears take control of you?
+Getting emotional at work or in public, for example, can be mortifying, shameful, and our tears quickly become a handicap.

 Why do I cry all the time?

-Crying is what makes us human, therefore, even if the frequency of our crying is important, why do we want to stop?
-The question is not so much about putting an end to our crying episodes, but rather understanding where this behavior comes from.
+Being emotional is what makes us human, therefore, even if the frequency of our weeping is important, why do we want to stop?
+The question is not so much about putting an end to our emotional episodes, but rather understanding where this behavior comes from.

 Testimony & analysis